England dare to dream after Belgium World Cup heroics

 Brazil are not yet at their dazzling best but they have an impressive array of firepower, with Neymar supported by Philippe Coutinho and Willian.

-Meanwhile, Germany coach Joachim Loew is set to remain in charge of the World Cup holders despite overseeing their disastrous performance in Russia where they crashed out in the group phase, reports said Tuesday.
+The German Football Association (DFB) confirmed on Tuesday that coach Joachim Loew will remain in his job despite the World Cup holders' shock elimination in the group phase.

-The German Football Association (DFB) has yet to confirm the reports, but Loew has a contract until the 2022 World Cup and the DFB refused to sack him.
+"I am very grateful for the confidence that the DFB has again shown in me and I feel a lot of support and encouragement despite the justified criticism of our elimination," said Loew, who has been in charge for 12 years.

-But Poland said their coach Adam Nawalka had resigned after they were eliminated.
+Poland said their coach Adam Nawalka had resigned after they were eliminated.